Asian Studies Research Guide

 RILM Abstracts (for articles on music)

-- Check whether the article is full-text in the database.
-If not . . .
+If the article you want is not available full-text in the database . . .

 - Search the journal title under "Journals & Magazines" on the library's homepage.
-Compare the dates of access to the date of the article you want.
+In the result list, compare the dates of access to the date of the article you want.
 If we don't have access at Augustana . . .

 - Order your article through interlibrary loan.